 People acquire property—and lose property—by adverse possession when certain facts have been present for more than ten years.
 The facts center on the possessor's use and occupation of the “true” owner's property.
 The use may have been by a prior possessor.

+But what if the possessed property is owned by a governmental entity?
 The general rule is that public property cannot be acquired by adverse possession.
-RCW 4.16.160.

 The Supreme Court of Washington answered no.